Gwen Stefani Teases A Rivalry With Blake Shelton Over ‘The Voice’ Competitions

-Gwen Stefani and Blake Shelton are at the top of the list for many people, when asked who their favorite celebrity couples are, but, as Stefani recently revealed, the secret to their whirlwind romance is to keep things real.
+Gwen Stefani and Blake Shelton are at the top of the list for many people, when asked who their favorite celebrity couples are, but as Stefani recently revealed, the secret to their whirlwind romance is to keep things real.
 Sometimes, that means sending Shelton to spend the night on the couch, as Stefani revealed in a recent interview.
 As fellow musicians and opposing judges on The Voice, Stefani and Shelton have found themselves at odds on more than one occasion and Gwen reveals that they sometimes take their work home with them.

 Gwen And Blake Share Opposing Views On The Voice